Brand development that increases sales velocity, guaranteed.

 The Product Line Stretch process leverages your brand’s equity to explore and develop new product ideas.
 It identifies areas where the brand can extend into new categories or markets without straying from its core identity.

-Using innovation platforms, SmashBrand generates and test these ideas with real consumers to ensure they align with consumer expectations and your brand’s credibility.
+Using innovation platforms, SmashBrand generates and tests these ideas with real consumers to ensure they align with consumer expectations and your brand’s credibility.

-This consumer validation minimizes risk and maximizes the success potential for each new product.
-The process focuses on identifying white space opportunities and stretching the brand into higher-margin categories, ensuring profitable growth while maintaining brand integrity.
+This consumer validation minimizes risk and maximizes the potential for success of each new product.
+The process focuses on identifying white-space opportunities and expanding the brand into higher-margin categories, ensuring profitable growth while maintaining brand integrity.

 Product Architecture